prebid/prebid-server/docs/endpoints/openrtb2/auction.md

 ### Sample Response

+This endpoint will respond with either:

-An OpenRTB 2.5 BidResponse, or 400 if the request is malformed.
-The following is a "hello world" response.
+- An OpenRTB 2.5 BidResponse, or
+- An HTTP 400 status code if the request is malformed

+See below for a "hello world" response.

 ```
 {